Splitboard Trips and Courses

 “How do we get home?”

 After five and a half days of splitboarding we’ll make the descent back down from camp (by snowboard) on Friday afternoon.
 At the bottom we’ll be picked up in the jeeps and taken back to Oni and the guesthouse for a farewell lunch and dinner.
-Expect the food, wine and chacha to flow while the entertainment is provided by a very talented group of local girls who’ll sing and dance.
+Expect the food, wine and chacha (Georgian brandy) to flow while the entertainment is provided by a very talented group of local girls who’ll sing and dance.
 Expect to join in the dancing and throw it down, Georgian style.

 Another comfy night in the guesthouse follows and we’ll be picked up by the mini-coach on Saturday morning for the trip back to Tbilisi where the trip ends.
 Polo and I tend to stay in the city for the Saturday night, travelling home on the Sunday.
 It is worth considering doing the same to check out this quite incredible city, a beautiful, cultural melting pot of East meeting West boasting architecture that will inspire and amaze.
 It really is worth exploring while you’re there.